Dazzle fades as Sarkozy depends on far right

 His main reforms - raising the retirement age to 62 from 60, loosening the 35-hour work week, giving universities more autonomy and tweaking the tax system to encourage overtime and home ownership - have earned him little credit with voters.

-This year, Sarkozy has pledged to reform labour markets and the tax system to bolster industry and job creation, promised to halve legal immigration and offered popular referendums on key policies in a bid to turn the tide in his favour.
+This year, Sarkozy has pledged to reform labor markets and the tax system to bolster industry and job creation, promised to halve legal immigration and offered popular referendums on key policies in a bid to turn the tide in his favor.

 Yet many ordinary people say they are repelled by his brash personal style and cast their votes to get rid of him rather than out of enthusiasm for Hollande, who has never held ministerial office and spent decades as a backroom functionary.